kk17/copilot-plus/README.md

-# Devin.cursorrules
+# Copilot Plus

-Transform your $20 Cursor/Windsurf into a Devin-like experience in one minute!
-This repository contains configuration files and tools that enhance your Cursor or Windsurf IDE with advanced agentic AI capabilities similar to Devin, including:
+Transform your Cursor/Windsurf/VSCode/Trae AI copilot into a Devin-like experience in one minute!
+This repository contains configuration files and tools that enhance your IDE with advanced agentic AI capabilities similar to Devin, including:

+- Thinking-Claude: Chain of thoughts System Prompt
 - Process planning and self-evolution
 - Extended tool usage (web browsing, search, LLM-powered analysis)
 - Automated execution (for Windsurf in Docker containers)